top of page

 Plumbing involves metals and water.
 When these combine, you get this thing called galvanic corrosion.

-Galvanic corrosion is defined as an electrochemical process in which one metal corrodes preferentially to another when both metals are in electrical contact and immersed in an electrolyte.
-So your piping, which is one kind of metal, and your tank - which is another kind of metal (two dissimilar metals) and the water together sets the stage for some damaging galvanic corrosion.
+Galvanic corrosion is an electrochemical process in which one metal corrodes preferentially to another when both metals are in electrical contact and immersed in an electrolyte.
+So your piping, which is one kind of metal, your tank, which is another kind of metal (two dissimilar metals), and the water together set the stage for some damaging galvanic corrosion.

 This is not good.
-To prevent the tank from rusting or your heater element from corroding, the brilliant plumbers and chemists of long ago created a sacrificial rod for the water heater tank.
-The idea was that the anode rod would attract these magnetic currents and corrode first, leaving the metal of the tank (and element if you have an electric water heater) alone - saving you from dealing with a rusty behemoth that randomly springs leaks.
-This works because the anode rod possesses a lower, more negative, electrochemical potential than that of the water heater's steel composition.
+The brilliant plumbers and chemists of long ago created a sacrificial rod for the water heater tank to prevent the tank from rusting or your heater element from corroding.
+The idea was that the anode rod would attract these magnetic currents and corrode first, leaving the tank's metal (and element if you have an electric water heater) alone - saving you from dealing with a rusty behemoth that randomly springs leaks.
+This works because the anode rod possesses a lower, more harmful, electrochemical potential than the water heater's steel composition.

 When To Change The Anode Rod?

-Most anode rods that come pre-installed in water heaters are formed aluminum or magnesium around a stainless steel cable.
-When you check your anode rod, you'll probably see some pitting, or tiny holes; that's exactly what should be happening.
-However, to keep protecting your tank the anode rod must be replaced when a good chunk of the cable becomes visible.
+Most anode rods that come pre-installed in water heaters are made of aluminum or magnesium around a stainless steel cable.
+When you check your anode rod, you'll probably see some pitting or tiny holes; that's exactly what should be happening.
+However, to keep protecting your tank, the anode rod must be replaced when a good chunk of the cable becomes visible.
 Waiting a long time is not a good idea: having a depleted anode rod will shorten the life of your water heater.

-Another problem with waiting too long?
-The possibility of the old water heater anode rod breaking off and falling to the bottom of the water heater.
+Another problem with waiting too long is the possibility of the old water heater anode rod breaking off and falling to the bottom of the water heater.
 Doesn't sound so bad, does it?
-Unfortunately, the problem then becomes the issue of the loose anode rod bouncing around inside the water heater.
-This is bad: it will cause cracks in the heater's glass lining, allowing the underlying metal to rust and drastically shortening the life of the unit.
+Unfortunately, the problem then becomes the loose anode rod bouncing around inside the water heater.
+This is bad: it will cause cracks in the heater's glass lining, allowing the underlying metal to rust and drastically shortening the unit's life.

-Anode rods have a life expectancy of about 3 to 5 years, but as always it really depends on the quality of your water and how much of it travels through the heater.
-When sodium is added to the water (like when a water softener is used), anode rods can corrode more quickly: in as little as 24 months if the water is over-softened!
-Take care not to over-soften your water, and make sure to check your anode rod more often if you have a water softener.
+Anode rods have a life expectancy of about 3 to 5 years, but it depends on the quality of your water and how much it travels through the heater.
+When sodium is added to the water (like when a water softener is used), anode rods can corrode more quickly in as little as 24 months if the water is over-softened!
+Take care not to over-soften your water, and check your anode rod more often if you have a water softener.

 WATER-